 Like any investment there are no guarantees and you could get back less than the amount initially invested.

 But, good quality ethical investments have shown consistent out-performance over older traditional investment methods. (at request we can show reports, articles and charts from numerous sources to evidence this).

 Are the returns as good as non-ethical alternatives?

-This follows a gradual shift towards ethical investing becoming much more mainstream and easily accessible with more and more business available for inclusion thanks to broader screening techniques which take into consideration the good and not just taking out the bad.
+This follows as ethical investing becomes much more mainstream and easily accessible with more businesses available for inclusion thanks to broader screening techniques taking into consideration the good and not just removing the bad.

 Does it cost more?

 No. Unlike organic carrots, ethical investing does not have to cost more.